gjerokrsteski/pimf-framework/README.md

 Powered by PHPStorm
 -------------------
-JetBRAINS supports the development of the APF with PHPStorm licenses and we feel confidential that PHPStorm strongly influences the APF's quality.
+JetBRAINS supports the development of the PIMF with PHPStorm licenses and we feel confidential that PHPStorm strongly influences the PIMF's quality.
 Use PHPStorm! http://www.jetbrains.com/phpstorm/